sha-red/pandora/README.md

 ## SETUP

-  pan.do/ra is known to work with Ubuntu 14.04, but other distributions should also work.
+  pan.do/ra is known to work with Ubuntu 16.04, but other distributions might also work.

-  The instructions below are for Ubuntu 14.04.
+  The instructions below are for Ubuntu16.04.
   All commans given expect that you are root.

   To run pan.do/ra you need to install and setup: